Continual Semantic Segmentation via Repulsion-Attraction of Sparse and Disentangled Latent Representations: Design Choices

 \textbf{Knowledge Distillation} is employed to constraint the decoder to preserve previous knowledge at the output-level and it is implemented as a standard cross-entropy on the output softmax probabilities between old model and current model predictions \cite{michieli2019incremental,michieli2020knowledge,cermelli2020modeling,klingner2020class} (see Section 4.4 of the paper).

 \textbf{Sparsity}: We think that the most peculiar constraint is represented by the sparsity objective.
 However, the underlying concept is simple: applying some latent-level sparsification we allow the model to retain enough discriminative power to accommodate the upcoming representations of novel classes without cross-talk with previous ones (see Section 4.3).
-Here, a wide range of possibilities could be considered to address the aforementioned task and one may wonder why the sparsity constraint was designed as it is presented in the main paper.
-First, common sparsity losses are the L0 or L1 norms of feature vectors; however, we show that they achieve lower accuracy.
+Here, a wide range of possibilities could be considered to address the aforementioned task and one may wonder why the sparsity constraint was designed as it is presented in the main paper. {\rev In this document, we present an empirically-driven ablation study to understand the behavior of our constraints.} Common sparsity losses are the L0 or L1 norms of feature vectors; however, we show that they achieve lower accuracy.
 In this work, we define the sparsity objective as the ratio between a stretching function (\ie, the sum of exponentials) and a linear function (\ie, the sum) applied to the feature vectors which were previously normalized with respect to the maximum value that is assumed by any of the feature channels for that particular class.
-The idea is that by keeping fixed the sum of features, then the proposed loss in Eq.~(9) of the main paper is directly proportional to the degree of distribution across the channels: the value is low when the energy is concentrated in a single or in a few channels, while it increases when distributed (with a gradual change).
 In some extreme cases, the model of Eq.~(9) could lead to degenerate solutions, however we argue that these do not happen in practice on a model learning compact representations.
 We checked to avoid the zero division in the practical implementation, while the \textit{all-ones} case is degenerate in the sense that energy cannot be re-distributed in any way since all channels are already onset to the maximum value and, furthermore, this configuration would not be informative for the decoder.